 • removes dissolved salts and metals

-• eliminates fluoride
+• eliminates most fluoride

 • provides near-distilled water purity